 R&D tax credits are a government incentive designed to promote private sector investment in innovation, and here at ForrestBrown, we believe they encourage a virtuous circle of innovation.
-Many innovative businesses claim them, but many more are unaware that they qualify for this valuable cash boost.
+Many innovative businesses claim R&D tax credits , but are not using them strategically to get the most out of them.

 The cost of not maximising your R&D tax credit claim